LT-Lily/complete-javascript-course/10-Functions/README.md

 # greet CALLBACK FUNCTION

 The function passed IN is a callback function.
-Thta is because the callback function will be CALLED BACK later by the HIGHER-ORDER FUNCTION.
+That is because the callback function will be CALLED BACK later by the HIGHER-ORDER FUNCTION.

 The HIGHER-ORDER FUNCTION --calls--> CALLBACK FUNCTION